EKuki/Mini-R-course/content/courses/new_r_and_sna/_index.md

 I created this workshop to capacitate the Healthcare-Associated Infections team at the California Department of Public Health.
 The main aim was to leave some skills behind on R and Social Network Analysis.
 The team was proficient in SAS, some were familiar with R and some were not.
 I put the course together week after week and created `code`, `slides` and `video` material.
 Unfortunately, our video software failed a couple of times.
 If you follow the code and the slides you should be OK, though.

-In the video material we go through some extra details, q/a, live troubleshooting and everything you can think could go wrong on an live tutorial.
+In the video material we go through some extra details, q/a, live troubleshooting and everything you can think could go wrong on a live tutorial.
 Videos are slow, so feel free to increase the speed and remember to watch in HQ (check youtube options).

 ## Credit